Testwell CMT++

 - Configurable alarm limits

-- If the calculated measure is outside of the
+- If the calculated measure is

 - Usage in the large

-- In one CMT++ session you can analyze a single
+- In one CMT++ session you can analyze a single file, a couple of

-- Measuring of "unrelated" code files
+- Measuring of "unrealted" code files

-- Each file is measured independently of other files.
+- Each file is measured independently

-The input files need not make up a complete compilable project.
-For
+of other files.
+The input files need not make up a

-example the code files can be measured without the header files.
+complete compilable project.
+For example C/C++ code files can be measured

 - Measuring non-preprocessed code